Societal effects of negligible senescence

-The societal effects of negligible senescence considers a scenario where negligible senescence is achieved on a societal wide level in humans.
+The societal effects of negligible senescence consider a scenario where negligible senescence is achieved on a societal wide level in humans.
 There is much controversy about the realistic timeline of such a scenario.
 The predictions vary in time starting from 2037 till later than the 21st century.
 The effects of negligible senescence has a profound impact on economy, climate, demographics and impacts social structures.
 The baseline scenario ceteris paribus of negligible senescence is more population growth while a larger healthier labor force would spur economic growth.

 Definition and characteristics

 Senescence is defined as the gradual deterioration of functional characteristics.
 The word senescence can either refer to cellular senescence or to senescence of a whole organism.
 Negligible senescence is therefore defined as the lack of senescence or a very small amount of senescence.
 Which implies that mortality and morbidity from most causes is eliminated.
 The term was introduced by biogerentologist Caleb Finch to denote organisms that do not exhibit evidence of biological aging and was further popularized by gerontologist Aubrey de Grey.